fabric8-quickstarts/java-fatjar/README.md

-# Java Simple Fat-jar QuickStart
+# Fat-jar QuickStart

-This quickstart run in a Java standalone container using the fat-jar style.
+This quickstart runs a Java application using the fat-jar style on Kubernetes or OpenShift.

 This example is implemented using very simple Java code.
 The source code is provided in the following java file `src/main/java/io/fabric8/quickstarts/java/simple/fatjar/Main.java`,